zomboh/point/README.md

 - **Search in the POI list**: no time for this.
 Google Gemini suggested a pretty clean and straightforward to implement this, but it felt like cheating so I preferred to keep it as is.
 Only very simple questions were asked to AI during development to help with stuff I was not familiar with (*e.g.: This is how I want to model this data, how would I define that in a typescript interface?*).
 - **Manage state with Redux**: I don't think it's necessary for such a simple app, but it'd be nice to learn how to do it.
 I was already too busy getting used to a lot of new tech.
 Next time!
 - **Types**: I fixed everything the linter complained about, but I'm still getting used to working with types.
-- **Split POIs in floors**: This one hurts a lot.
-I know, I know it sucks.
-I can do it, but I ran out of time and preferred to show my versatility in other areas.
-The way the components and state are now laid out though, I think it'd be very easy to implement this.
 - **Design patterns and good practices in general**: Again, first time using all of this tech stack.
 Not familiar at all with React's/typescript best practices, and I'm super rusty with coding in general.

 **All in all...
 I learned a ton and had a lot of fun!**